openKolibri/halo-90/readme.md

 ## Artwork
 ## Inventory and QC
 ## Packaging
-P
+We are packaging and shippping in 14 cm x 17 cm padded envelopes.
+These fit under the Warenpost requirements and allow internatinal shipping.
+The envelopes are verifed to be under 3 cm before dispaching.

+The labels are printed with CN22 on the harmonized label schedule.
+## Shipping
+Lithium cells have special requirements for shipping.
+On air mail small cells, up to four, that are packaged securely like in the case may be sent with the product.
+A note is required on the packaging, but no warning label is mandatory.

+`Lithium metal batteries in compliance with Section II of PI969`

+For interhational shipping the following HS code is used.

+`HALO HS Code - 7117.90.0000	Imitation Jewlery other`

 ## Safety
 Everything is RHOS and assembled in a lead free process.
 The edges are fully routed when possible or finsihed aftwerwards.
 The PCB is made from fiberglass so care must be taken as it can be abrasive on the edges.
 Clearcoat nail poilish can be applied to round an dsoften the edges without changing how it looks.

 The CR2032 cells are quite safe as they have very small ammount of lithium in them, and have a fairly high internal resistance.
 They do need to be disposed of responibily still.
 LIR2032 or other eacharbable 2032 cells should not be used as they have a higher voltage outside of the gaurentted paramters and a significantly lower (under 25%) capacity.

 If the battery is placed in backwards it will drain over time as there is no reverse polarity protection.
 It will heat up but should not damage anything with the internal resistance liminting the discharge.
-## Shipping
-Lithium cells have special requirements for shipping.
-On air mail small cells, up to four, that are packaged securely like in the case may be sent with the product.
-A note is required on the packaging, but no warning label is mandatory.

-`Lithium metal batteries in compliance with Section II of PI969`

-`HALO HS Code - 7117.90.0000	Imitation Jewlery other`

 ## Certifications
 ## Liecence